 Protocol For Ketamine Treatment For Depression

-Each patient must have documentation of their diagnosis of depression from a qualified mental health professional.
-The first step is for the patient to complete diagnostics for depression, anxiety, drug abuse, psychosis, and alcohol abuse before a medical screening exam.
+You must have documentation of their diagnosis of depression from a qualified mental health professional.
+The first step is to complete diagnostics for depression, anxiety, drug abuse, psychosis, and alcohol abuse before a medical screening exam.
 See our SPRAVATO® page for requirements to qualify.
-All test results are shared with the patient’s providers.
+All test results are shared with the your providers.

-The next step is for the patient to complete a medical exam with Dr. Manno.
-Dr. Manno will review the patient’s medical history and discuss what to expect during the treatment experience.
+The next step is to complete a medical exam with Dr. Manno.
+Dr. Manno will review your medical history and discuss what to expect during the treatment experience.

 Induction Treatment Phase

 Booster Treatment Phase

-Patients will need periodic infusions of ketamine to maintain the therapeutic effects after the induction phase is done.
-Frequency of maintenance infusions will depend upon your response and whether you are on IV ketamine or SPRAVATO®.
+You may need periodic treatments with ketamine to maintain the therapeutic effects after the induction phase is done.
+Frequency of maintenance treatments will depend upon your response and whether you are on IV ketamine or SPRAVATO®.
 Some patients ask for oral ketamine losenges to extend the time between booster treatments.
-Each patient is unique and the treatment regimen will be determined by the physician.
+Each patient is unique and the treatment regimen will be determined by Dr. Manno.

 Post Induction Monitoring

-After the two weeks of treatment have been completed, patients will take the same diagnostic tests given before the Induction Phase.
-We do this to compare patient responses to their baseline and measure the effectiveness of treatment.
-All results will be shared with the patient’s providers.
+After induction treatments have been completed, you’ll take the same diagnostic tests given before the Induction Phase.
+We do this to compare your responses to their baseline and measure the effectiveness of treatment.
+All results will be shared with your providers.

 Research on Ketamine Treatment For Depression